Menelik II: The continued expansion of the Empire

-During Menelik's reign, the great famine of 1888 to 1892, which was the worst famine in the region's history, killed a third of the total population which was then estimated at 12 million.
+Having ascended the imperial throne, Menelik launched a second period of territorial conquests, interrupted in 1896 by the conflict with Italy.
+These campaigns, which began in 1894, aimed to address the great famine Kifou Qen (“terrible time”).
 The famine was caused by rinderpest, an infectious viral cattle disease which wiped out most of the national livestock, killing over 90% of the cattle.
 The native cattle population had no prior exposure and were unable to fight off the disease.